RealOmerGal/Digital-envelope/README.md

 # Digital Envelope
- an event managment software used by both the event's creators and its guests
+ An event managment software used by both the event's creators and its guests
 ## Functionallity
 ### As a guest
 - Scan the event's published QR code
 - Fill out your name and your desired blessing
 - Pay safely with Stripe
-- Do not to authenticate
+- Do not need to authenticate

 ## As an event owner
 - Authenticate with Google account